sudoDeVinci/TV-head/README_old.md

   "Channel" : 4
   }
 ```
 Each of these has an interrupt pin associated with it.
-These are kept in a tupe of tuples
+These are kept in a Tuple of tuples
 ```python
 pins = (
     (br_pin,"Brightness"),